viviandotdev/ObsidianVault/30 Notes/3D Printing.md

 - [Udemy: Beginning Fusion 360](https://www.udemy.com/course/beginning-fusion-360/?couponCode=LETSLEARNNOWPP)
 - [MakerWorld: 3D Models and Designs](https://makerworld.com/en/models/categories)

----

 ## 3. Project Ideas to Design and Build

 - Custom desk drawer tailored for your desk
 - Organizers for desk items and accessories
 - Bed desk or lap desk accessory

----

-If you want, I can help you create a detailed learning plan or suggest project workflows!>)